minhnix/PBL1-RSA/README.md

 # PBL1-RSA
-How to run the code
+How to run the code.
-simply running this file makefile with make command will create main.exe.
+Simply running this file makefile with make command will create main.exe.
 Then running that file main.exe with .\main command will run the code.